aichifandefan/aichifandefan.github.io/_pages/about.md

 You can find my CV here:[ Yujia Yu’s Curriculum Vitae](../images/CV.pdf).

 # 🔥 News

-- *2023.10*: &nbsp;🎉🎉I received a national scholarship.
+- *2023.10*: &nbsp;🎉🎉 I received a national scholarship.
-- *2023.05*: &nbsp;🎉🎉‘MRP-Net: Seizure detection method based on modified recurrence plot and additive attention convolution neural network’ have been accepted by Biomedical Signal Processing and Control.
+- *2023.05*: &nbsp;🎉🎉 ‘MRP-Net: Seizure detection method based on modified recurrence plot and additive attention convolution neural network’ have been accepted by Biomedical Signal Processing and Control.
-- *2023.03*: &nbsp;🎉🎉‘Hyperbolic Music Transformer for Structured Music Generation’ have been accepted by IEEE Access.
+- *2023.03*: &nbsp;🎉🎉 ‘Hyperbolic Music Transformer for Structured Music Generation’ have been accepted by IEEE Access.

 # 📝 Publications